-One of Worlds of Fun's two wooden coasters, Timberwolf was first added in 1989 and was designed by Curtis Summers and built by Charles Dinn (referred to as a Dinn & Summers coaster).
-Timberwolf is typified as a modified out and back; traditional out and back coasters are as the name implies, coasters that go out and come back.
+One of Worlds of Fun's two wooden coasters, Timber Wolf was first added in 1989 and was designed by Curtis Summers and built by Charles Dinn (referred to as a Dinn & Summers coaster).
+Timber Wolf is typified as a modified out and back; traditional out and back coasters are as the name implies, coasters that go out and come back.
 Prowler is a more modern version of this style.
-Timberwolf offers a variation of the out and back style, but is considered "modified" due to its numerous track crossovers and turns.
-A ride on Timberwolf begins on the lift hill, which stands 100 feet tall, today dwarfed by its nearby neighbor Mamba.
-Timberwolf's first drop at 95 feet tall is also one of the steepest coaster drops in the neighbor Mamba.
-Timberwolf's first drop at 95 feet tall is also one of the steepest coaster drops in the park, it's over quick, and is followed by a rise and first turn which offers the ride's first pop of negative g-forces (airtime).

-One of Timberwolf's signature features is it's "bob's turn", which generates massive negative g-forces while hurtling fast and furious through the lift hill structure.
+Timber Wolf offers a variation of the out and back style, but is considered "modified" due to its numerous track crossovers and turns.
+A ride on Timber Wolf begins on the lift hill, which stands 100 feet tall, today dwarfed by its nearby neighbor Mamba.
+Timber Wolf's first drop at 95 feet tall is also one of the steepest coaster drops in the park, it's over quick, and is followed by a rise and first turn which offers the ride's first pop of negative g-forces (airtime).
+One of Timber Wolf's signature features is it's "bob's turn", which generates massive negative g-forces while hurtling fast and furious through the lift hill structure.
 The "bob's turn" feature is named after the historical (and long defunct) Riverview Park Bobs coaster that influenced it.
 The other significant feature to Timberwolf is its unusual 580-degree helix.
 Like many other aspects of Timberwolf, its helix was influenced by another famous coaster, The Beast at Kings Island and its famous, 540-degree, downward-running, helix (unlike The Bobs, The Beast is very much still operating).
-Unfortunately, on Timberwolf the helix rotates up and ends up slowing the train to a virtual crawl.
-At the time of its opening in 1989, many considered the first half of Timberwolf superior to many other coasters, and likened it to many thrilling Harry Traver coasters of the early 20th century.
+Unfortunately, on Timber Wolf the helix rotates up and ends up slowing the train to a virtual crawl.
+At the time of its opening in 1989, many considered the first half of Timber Wolf superior to many other coasters, and likened it to many thrilling Harry Traver coasters of the early 20th century.
 On the other hand, many lambasted the second half with many critical comments referring to it as weak.
-These problems still plague Timberwolf, but don't detract from the fact that it offers quite a thrilling ride.

-Like many wooden coasters, Timberwolf has been re-tracked multiple times in its lifetime.
-The first re-tracking was in 1995, which also beefed up the coasters overall structure, with the end result creating a speed and thrill-generating machine.
-Over the following two decades, Timberwolf received very little attention beyond normal maintenance.
-It currently is in the process of a four-year re-track, which has created tension among many Timberwolf fans; many believe that it has made the ride much less thrilling, while others see the re-track job as a positive to the ride experience, offering a much smoother, and more enjoyable ride experience.
+These problems still plague Timber Wolf, but don't detract from the fact that it offers quite a thrilling ride.
+Like many wooden coasters, Timber Wolf has been re-tracked multiple times in its lifetime.
+The first retracking was in 1995, which also beefed up the coasters overall structure, with the end result creating a speed and thrill-generating machine.
+Over the following two decades, Timber Wolf received very little attention beyond normal maintenance.
+A four-year re-tracking/re-structuring program was completed in 2018, and included replacing the rides entire 580-degree helix with a 70-degree banked turn.
+The retracking of Timber Wolf has created tension among many Timber Wolf fans; many believe that it has made the ride much less thrilling, while others see the re-track job as a positive to the ride experience, offering a much smoother, and more enjoyable ride experience.
 Guests must be 48" or taller to ride Timberwolf.

+Snoopy's Arcade 1976 (re-named 2003)-current

 The only arcade located in the park offers a variety of arcade games, along with traditional Skeeball machines.
-Snoopy's Arcade was built in 1976 as Uncle Sam's Skeeball Hall; the name was changed in 2003 to Snoopy's Arcade.
+Snoopy's Arcade was built in 1976 as Uncle Sam's Skeeball Hall; the name was changed in

+2003 to Snoopy's Arcade.
-Airbrush Artist 2002-current

-This small booth offers artistic airbrush souvenirs such as t-shirts and caps.
+Airbrush Artist 2002-current This small booth offers artistic airbrush souvenirs such as t-shirts and caps.
 Cyclone Sadies Antique Photos 1973 (re-named/re-purposed 2002)-current